 12. Making a Referral

 Referrals should be made to the Local Authority for the area where the child is living or is found.
-More detailed guidance on the referral processes for Nottingham City and Nottinghamshire can be accessed by following the these links:
+More detailed guidance on the referral processes for Nottingham City and Nottinghamshire can be accessed by following these links:

 Where an assessment has been completed prior to referral, these details should also be conveyed at the point of referral.